UCLL-Frontend/oefeningen-frontend-deel1/week-03b-style-your-documents-using-css-box-model.md

 - Play with padding and margin.
 Use the developer tool to discuss the result.
 - Use padding and margin to visually separate consecutive blocks (e.g. h2 and following p).
 Try both.
 - Add a border and background color to the navigation items.
 Add padding such that they don’t stick to the edge.
-- Play with width in CSS.
-Examples:
+- Play with width in CSS:
   - Resize figures to full browser width, to 50% of the browser width, 600px … Resize the browser screen and discuss the result.
   - Put the resized image in the center of the containing block.
 - Play with the width of the main content (header + main + footer).